justeattakeaway/fozzie-components/packages/services/f-analytics/README.md

 ## Benefits
-- Single component to record GA data rather than having logic & implementations scattered throught various features.
+- Single component to record GA data rather than having logic & implementations scattered around in various features.
 - Self-sufficient: With only supplying a small amount of data this component will attempt to evaluate, gather and record all the data required (serverside and clientside) for the GA models; `platformData`, `userData` and `pageData`.
 - Provide the facility to push 'ad-hoc' GA events (even if serverside).
-- Allows the consumer to dictate if & when to push what analytics to GA.
+- Allows the consumer to dictate if & when to push analytics to GA.
 - Allows the consumer to access this service globally via the name `$gtm`, i.e. `this.$gtm.pushEvent({...}`).
 - Customisation (via `options`) of the global variable name and also of the `namespace` used by the internal vuex store (i.e. if they clashes with names already in use within your site).
 - Each method returns the model it attempted to push to GA thus allowing you to view/test what has been constructed within each method.